All scholarships

 Who can apply for the New York University (NYU) Introduces free Medical School?+

-Applicants must be eligible African nationals applying at the the stated level level, meet the academic and English-language requirements set by Various, and be able to relocate to the host country for the duration of the programme.
+Applicants must be eligible African nationals applying at the MD level, meet the academic and English-language requirements set by Various, and be able to relocate to United States for the duration of the programme.

 Is the New York University (NYU) Introduces free Medical School fully funded?+